McDonald Mariga: Return to Parma

 On 4 September 2014, Mariga re-signed with Parma, the team he left to join Inter in 2010.

 Latina

 In January 2016 he was signed by Serie B club Latina.

 Oviedo

 On 31 July 2017, Mariga signed a one-year deal with Spanish Segunda División club Real Oviedo.

 International career

 Mariga scored his first international goal for Kenya against Swaziland on 25 March 2007.

 Personal life

 Mariga's father, Noah Wanyama, a left-winger, played for A.F.C.
 Leopards and the Kenya national football team.
-His younger brother Victor Wanyama is also a professional football player, who is currently playing for Major League Soccer club Montreal Impact, while his other brothers Thomas and Sylvester are also footballers in the Kenyan Premier League.
+His younger brother Victor Wanyama is also a professional football player, while his other brothers Thomas and Sylvester are also footballers in the Kenyan Premier League.
 Their younger sister Mercy was the captain of the Lang'ata High School basketball team, and previously played football and netball.

 In 2013, Mariga ended his engagement to his long-time Rwandese fiancée Ariane Umutoni, after relations between the couple reportedly deteriorated.